MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ![Diagram showing data centers, availability zones and regions](/azure/reliability/media/availability-zones.png)

+For more information, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview)

+If you deploy into an [Azure region that contains availability zones](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support), then you can use multiple availability zones together to keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.

+Specific Azure resources support one or both of these approaches.
+For more information about how Azure services work with availability zones, see [Azure services with availability zone support](/azure/reliability/availability-zones-service-support#azure-services-with-availability-zone-support).

 There are two ways to use availability zones within a solution:
 - **Zonal** resources are confined to a specific availability zone.
 - **Zone-redundant** resources are ...
 TODO

-For more information, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview)

 ## How to select a deployment approach